DudMarcal/DS/README.md

 # Eduardo Amandia Marçal Rodrigues
 <sub>*Beginner Data Scientist* at Brazilian Air Force </sub>

 I'm a technology enthusiast and Data Science student committed to creating innovative solutions that generate value.
-My desire to solve problems and build projects that generate results and returns drives me to constantly learn and apply the latest knowledge in my creations.
+My desire to solve problems and build projects that generate results drives me to constantly learn and apply the acquired knowledge in my creations.

 **About Me:**
 Electronic Technician, Technologist in Systems Analysis and Development and Postgraduate in Data Science from Academia Sigmoidal.